FLARE-forecast/FLARE-containers/flare/README.md

 `https://github.com/FLARE-forecast/FCRE-forecast-code`: For FCRE
 `https://github.com/FLARE-forecast/SUNP-forecast-code`: For SUNP

-#### SIM_NAME

-**Required**

-Specifies the simulation name in th forecast.
-The outputs and intermediate data are stored under this name.
-To continue the forecast from where it is left off, the simulation name must be the same as before.

 #### CONFIG_SET

 **Optional**

 **Default Value:** `default`

 Specifies the configuration set to be used for the forecast.
 The default value is `default` which loads the scripts from `workflows/default` and the configurations from `configurations/default` directory.
-Modified code and configuration set can be placed in new directories under `workflows` and `configuration` respetively.
+Modified code and configuration set can be placed in new directories under `workflows` and `configuration` respectively.

 #### FUNCTION

 **Optional**

-**Default Value: **`0`
+**Default Value:** `0`

 Based on different steps in a forecast workflow, it can be one of the following: